The Best Business Schools In Asia

 More MBA candidates are flocking to business schools in Asia.
-According to the Graduate Management Admission Council (GMAC), 48% of business schools in the Asia Pacific region reported growth in domestic applications in 2019, with 37% seeing an increase in applications from international candidates.
+According to the Graduate Management Admission Council (GMAC), 37% of business schools in the Asia Pacific region reported growth in domestic applications in 2020, with 45% seeing an increase in applications from international candidates.

 Top Asian business schools—in China and Hong Kong, Singapore, and India—offer candidates exposure to some of the world's fastest-growing markets where employers are racing to recruit MBA students.